Last Updated on10 minutes to read

 Proper branding helps customers identify the products or services that they want and those that meet their needs.
 It also gives them reasons to choose a particular product over others.
 Branding is, therefore, a decision-making tool for consumers.

 Branding is achieved via several strategies like visual identity (e.g. website, colors, and logos), advertising, packaging, pricing, and sponsorship.
+In fact, you’ll see that even popular brands reinvent themselves by switching up their logo – here are some affordable logo makers if you’re in the market.

 Strategies like packaging serve the purpose of drawing the customer’s attention to the physical product in supermarkets and other stores.
 It differentiates a product from others on a shelf.
 The packaging must communicate the brand’s values as well.